 Vegan Soft Pretzel Bites

-- Place 1 C lukewarm water into a large bowl.
-Lukewarm water is around 100-110 °F (feels warm to the touch but doesn’t steam).
+- Place lukewarm water into a large bowl.
+Lukewarm water is around 100-110 °F (feels warm to the touch but doesn’t steam).1 cup lukewarm water

-- Sprinkle 1 tbsp active dry yeast over top of the water.
+- Sprinkle active dry yeast over top of the water.1 tablespoon dry active yeast

 - Allow yeast to activate for about 5 minutes, until foamy.

-- Once the yeast foams, add 1 tbsp oil, ¾ tsp salt, 1 C all-purpose flour and 1 C whole wheat flour.
+- Once the yeast foams, add oil, salt, all-purpose flour and whole wheat flour.1 tablespoon oil, 1 teaspoon salt, 1 cup all-purpose flour, 1 cup whole wheat flour

 - Stir until a ball of dough forms then turn out the dough onto a lightly flour surface.